MicrosoftDocs/well-architected/well-architected/saas-isv/design-principles.md

 - ISVs are different from other users of the cloud because their solution *is* their business.
 This means that the solution's reliability and security are critical to the health of the company.
 If the workload is unavailable, the company can't generate revenue; if you experience a major security breach, your entire company might be at risk.
 - At the same time, many ISVs - especially startups - are often resource-constrained.
 They might not have teams - or even people - dedicated to concerns like cloud architecture, governance, security, or deployment automation.
 It's common for everyone to be involved in everything.
 This is coupled with a heavy focus on minimizing all unnecessary costs.
 Aggressive tradeoffs often have to be made so that the company can get through its next phase of growth.
 If you have to take risks, make sure they're calculated risks.
 - Some ISVs grow rapidly, and the way that you design a solution at a low volume of scale is typically quite different to that at a high scale.
 This means that architectural flexibility is important.
 You won't get everything right upfront, so it's important to figure out how you can adapt as you go and grow.
 Don't expect your MVP architecture to scale indefinitely - plan to redesign as you grow.

-- Scary scary - if you don't follow these principles, the effects cascade to your customers.
-Expect to see significant financial or reputational impact from a loss of trust.
+If you don't apply these principles to your design, your business could be at stake.
+As an ISV, your customers depend on your solution and any problems with your solution can cascade to your customers.
+Expect to see **significant financial impact**, or **reputational impact from a loss of trust**.

 ## Reliability